 (D) parts of any pre-trial order relevant to the issues on appeal;

-(E) any supporting memorandum of decision, findings of fact and conclusions of law filed or delivered orally by the court;
+(F) any supporting reasoning, findings of fact or conclusions of law delivered orally by the court;

 (2) Excluded Material.
 Except for relevant short transcripts or short excerpts showing the court's reasoning, district court transcripts filed in electronic form under Rule 10(c) may not be included in an appendix.
 District court briefs of the parties may not be included in the appendix unless they have independent relevance.
 Parts of the record may be relied on by the court or the parties even though not included in the appendix.